onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 "The idea does not belong to the soul; it is the soul that belongs to the idea." -  Charles Sanders Peirce

 “The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man.” - George Bernard Shaw

-“It's weird not to be weird.” ― John Lennon

 “My tastes are simple: I am easily satisfied with the best.” ― Winston Churchill